-Subsection (a) implements the core purpose of the Act..
-Effective intestate enforcement of protection orders is founded on the principle that enforcing States must enforce all the substantive terms of a foreign protection order, including terms that provide relief that a tribunal of the enforcing State would lack power to provide, but for this Act.
+Subsection (a) implements the core purpose of the Act.
+Effective interstate enforcement of protection orders is founded on the principle that enforcing States must enforce all the substantive terms of a foreign protection order, including terms that provide relief that a tribunal of the enforcing State would lack power to provide, but for this Act.
 This provision means that the tribunals of enforcing States must enforce the specific terms of a foreign protection order even if their state law would not allow the relief in question.
-For example, if the law of the issuing State provides that a court may issue a protection order including terms that concern the possession of property, e.g., an order giving the protected individual possession of the family automobile, but the law of the enforcing State does not authorize such substantive relief, the tribunal of the enforcing State must enforce the order in its entirety.
+For example, if the law of the issuing State allows a court's protection order to include terms that concern the payment of a specified and definite sum of money

+(as opposed to an ongoing support obligation) or the possession of property, e.g., an order giving the protected individual possession of the family automobile, but the law of the enforcing State does not authorize such substantive relief, the tribunal of the enforcing State must enforce the order in its entirety.
 To give another example, if the law of the issuing State allows protection orders to remain effective for a longer period than is allowed by the enforcing State, the tribunal of the enforcing State should enforce the order for the time specified in the order of the issuing State.
 In a proceeding to enforce the substantive terms of the foreign protection order, however, the court of the enforcing State shall follow its own procedures.